 Go With A Tour

 There are a few different companies to book with, with varying prices.
 At the bare minimum, look for a tour company who arranges transportation, but you’ll find lots that include a tour of a coffee plantation, or an additional excursion (like zip lining).
-This Viator option is $50 for a 3.5 hour tour, while this Viator option includes zip lining for $113.
+This Viator option has a tour for a 3.5 hours, while this Viator option includes zip lining for $113.
 It’s definitely easier to go with a tour, but it is possible to DIY.
 Tierra Tours also is a fav tour company in the area.

 From Managua To Granada